stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

                                           separate parameter.
 However, it can convey other information, so it is included.

-  **remittanceInformationUnStructured**   Used for payment description visible for both parties.
+  **remittanceInformationUnstructured**   Used for payment description visible for both parties.
                                           Only 16 characters can reliably flow between all systems, even if the field accepts 140 characters.
 Replaces **Description** in previous IOBWS SOAP schema.